It makes sense to write a will or revocable living trust. Planning your estate allows your desires to be carried out when this life ends.

 Life insurance policies that are no longer needed sometimes make excellent charitable gifts.
 It is relatively simple and usually only requires signing a few forms your insurance agent can provide.
 By signing these forms you make Towne South Church of Christ the owner and/or beneficiary for the policy.

 If Towne South is made owner, and if you continue to pay premiums for the policy, you may be able to deduct the amount of premiums paid each year.
-Further, if the policy is whole life, meaning it has cash value, your tax deduction may be the amount of this value on the date of the gift.
+Further, if the policy is a "whole life" policy, meaning it has cash value, your tax deduction may be the amount of this value on the date of the gift.

 Naming the church as beneficiary for part or all of a life insurance policy is a relatively easy way to make a gift as part of your estate plan.